|

 regime.
 This document

-lists the names and sentences of
+lists the names and sentences of Leova

-Leova citizens, both Jews and Gentiles
+citizens, both Jews and Gentiles persecuted

-persecuted by the Soviets between 1940 and
+by the Soviets between 1940 and 1941.
+This

 information is from the book Cartea